 Dr. Alissa Grover ("Dr. Ali") graduated Valedictorian of her class from the renowned Palmer College of Chiropractic in Davenport, Iowa, where the chiropractic profession was founded.
-She completed an additional 220-hours of continuing education on animal chiropractic from Parker College of Chiropractic in Dallas, Texas.
+She completed an additional 220-hours of continuing education in animal chiropractic from Parker College of Chiropractic in Dallas, Texas.
 She is a certified animal chiropractor by the American Veterinary Chiropractic Association (AVCA).
 Currently, Dr. Ali is one of only a few AVCA-certified doctors in the entire state of Utah.
 Also a certified Reiki master, Dr. Ali enjoys using energy work and kinesiology testing in addition to chiropractic.

 Dr. Ali has an alter ego as a musician, and she has a Bachelor of Music from the University of Iowa in music performance and education.
 She taught public school band for one year before deciding to become an animal chiropractor.
 Highlights of her musical career include winning the Drum Corps International Championship with the Blue Devils Drum and Bugle Corps in 2007 as a mellophone player, and playing her French horn with the Mannheim Steamroller Orchestra in 2011.
 Dr. Ali met her husband, Dr. Clint Grover (also a chiropractor and musician) while playing in the Quad City Community Symphony Orchestra together.
-They enjoy playing in a Flat Canyon Band, a rock group with several of the other Animal Care Center employees, and can be heard at social events throughout the community.
+They enjoy playing in their rock band, Flat Canyon, and can be heard at social events throughout the community.
 Dr. Ali and Dr. Clint have also played with some local ensembles including the Salt Lake Symphony.

-Dr. Ali is living her dream by working with the wonderful veterinarians, staff, and patients at the Animal Care Center, South Valley Large Animal Clinic, Powder Paws, Alta Dog Rehab, and Utah Pet Rehab.
-She also enjoys traveling throughout Utah to adjust horses, dogs, cats, and other animals.
+Dr. Ali is living her dream by helping animals every day.
+She enjoys traveling throughout Utah to adjust horses, dogs, cats, and other animals.